Wiseguy (TV series): Guzman storyline

+Michael gains Guzman's trust by turning over his case files on him and informing him on a plot by his underlings to steal a shipment of gold from him.
+Guzman takes Michael into his bank operation and confides that the "gold" is actually gold-plated lead used as the front for his money laundering, and that he is exploiting his client by investing their money while he launders it.
+Michael tells Hillary Stein, his ex-girlfriend who was working as his AUSA before his disbarment but now manages Guzman's funds, to make some bad investments so that Guzman's client will reveal himself.
+The client, Martinez-Gacha, arrives in Miami demanding Guzman give him his money.
+Michael shows a photo of the meeting to Rafael, finally ending his faith in Guzman.
+Due to the bad investments, Guzman lacks the liquid assets to pay Martinez-Gacha, so he flees to El Salvador while Martinez-Gacha is arrested.

+Not knowing of Michael's part in his downfall, Guzman has him brought to his location, and the FBI brings Guzman back to the U.S. However, the prosecutor drops all charges against Guzman in exchange for his testifying against Martinez-Gacha and revealing who ordered Vinnie's execution.
+Guzman's testimony is discredited because of the dropped charges against him, and Michael backs down from testifying when one of Martinez-Gacha's henchmen leads him to believe he is holding Michael's fiance Dahlia Mendez (Martika) hostage, though in actuality he already murdered her.
+However, Hillary's testimony is sufficient to convict Martinez-Gacha of all counts.
+Guzman is murdered by Mano Blanca, presumably because he identified the man who ordered Vinnie's death.

 OCB disbands

-With the Guzman investigation closed, McPike convinced Santana to become an official OCB agent.
+With the Guzman investigation closed, McPike convinces Santana to become an official OCB agent.
 However, Director Beckstead is forced to shut down the task force due to budget cuts.
 Instead, McPike and Santana are sent to the New York FBI office to work in tandem with the U.S. Attorney's office there.
-They were immediately thrust into an investigation into a scheme involving the deaths of several naval pilots in crashes involving faulty plane parts.
-Former AUSA Stein, meanwhile, has joined her family's law firm and taken on the case, but after the firm's partners elect to not go after the partmaker she turns her attention to finding justice for the families affected by the crashes.
+They are immediately thrust into an investigation into a scheme involving the deaths of several naval pilots in crashes involving faulty plane parts.
+Former AUSA Stein, meanwhile, has joined her family's law firm and taken on the case, but after the firm's partners elect not to go after the partmaker she turns her attention to finding justice for the families affected by the crashes.
 Through the work of McPike and Santana, as well as the continued covert work from Lifeguard, the head of the company is arrested and brought to justice.